 The querent is described by the AC in Capricorn and the AC ruler Saturn.
 Capricorn is an earth sign and thus cold and dry.
-Saturn describes the same qualities.
-Both factors describe the querent to be lean and of middle stature.
-Lilly says, the client was a “real saturnine type”, this means he had a slender face, little dark eyes, broad forehead, great ears, thick lips and was typically looking downward.
+Saturn symbolizes the same qualities.
+Both factors depict the querent to be lean and of middle stature.
+Lilly says, the client was a “real saturnine type”, which means he had a slender face, little dark eyes, broad forehead, great ears, thick lips and was typically looking downward.

 The missing brother is described by the 3rd house in Taurus and its ruler Venus.